Sony Ericsson K850i: Camera Information

 5.04 megapixel CMOS sensor, 16x digital zoom, natural color rendering, and built in xenon flash plus three additional LEDs for autofocusing and can be used for video recording.
-It also features Bestpic (Sony Ericsson's brand name for burst mode) which captures nine images in a row then you can choose the ones you want to save.
-In camera mode the keypad is differently lit so the user can easily find the camera shortcut buttons (Shoot mode, Scenes, Self-timer, Flash mode).
+It also features Bestpic (Sony Ericsson's brand name for burst mode) which captures nine images in a row, then you can decide the ones you want to save.
+In camera mode the keypad is differently lit, so the user can easily find the camera shortcut buttons (Shoot mode, Scenes, Self-timer, Flash mode).

 In common with the K810i and the K800, programs called Photo Fix, HP print and Face Warp are bundled with the K850i.
 Users can also easily increase the brightness and the contrast of the photo with PhotoFix and PhotoDJ.

 Video recording is QVGA (320×240) at 30 frames per second.
 (K800 QCIF (176×144) @ 15 frame/s.)
 Supports Image and Video Stabilizer so videos and photos taken would be less likely to appear blurred and shaky.
-There have been major software problems in the past but now have been solved.
-Moreover, as in most Sony Ericsson phones, the camera software, called camdriver, can be modified to bring new features along with considerable improvement.
-The line of camdrivers known as Cybershot Xperience, developed by Hasaan Rafique (known online as Witchking) is the most promising as it implements many additional features like Manual Focus, Contrast, Saturation, Colour Balance, ISO, Shutter-speed and so on.
-It also allows the user to increase the video recording resolution.